NukeWolf/Malicious_URL_Detection_ML/README.md

 ## HTTP Request Analysis 2

 The secondary HTTP Request analysis follows a similar format, but gathering HTTP Request data is performed in a different notebook.
-If you'd like to skip the scraping step, partially scraped data is already stored in `malicious_html_enhanced.csv`.
+If you'd like to skip the scraping step, partially scraped data is already stored in `filtered_html_enhanced.csv`.
+The dataset and additional metadata due to cookies and headers will be filtered down due to github size limit.

 1. To web scrape data, open the `HTML_Scraper.ipynb` file.
 Set the `original_dataset_path` to the csv of the original downloaded dataset.
 2. Set `new_dataset_path` to the name for your new dataset csv with HTTP Request data.